ppocma/ppocma/README.md

 The .gif above is only a special case that one can visualize easily.

 The point is that we have found a way to make CMA-ES work in _deep reinforcement learning_.
 In the .gif, there's only one 2D action vector to optimize.
-In general RL, _one solves several action optimization problems  in parallel_, one for each possible state of an agent such as a walking robot.
+In general, RL solves _several action optimization problems  in parallel_, one for each possible state of an agent such as a walking robot.
 Thus, a generic black-box optimization approach like CMA-ES is not directly applicable.

-The key idea of PPO-CMA is to use separate neural networks to store and interpolate algorithm state variables (mean and covariance for sampling/exploring actions) as functions of agent state variables (body pose, velocity etc.).
+The key idea of PPO-CMA is use separate neural networks to store and interpolate algorithm state variables (mean and covariance for sampling/exploring actions) as functions of agent state variables (body pose, velocity etc.).
 This way, _we can borrow from generic black-box optimization methods in the RL domain._

+We treat the so-called advantage function, estimated using [GAE](https://arxiv.org/pdf/1506.02438.pdf), as as analogous to the fitness function of CMA-ES.

 ![Image: Training progress using the Humanoid-v2 environment](github-images/Humanoid.png)